 - Start with extensive research into the relevant legal requirements

 - Evaluate legal citations and operational requirements

 - Apply retention periods to activities identified in your functional classification system

-- Comprehensive programs are simultaneously developed outlining everything from:
+- Simultaneously develop comprehensive programs outlining everything from:

 - Duplication and dispersal requirements